zrosfjord/scrambled-eggs/README.md

 The recursive function is designed so that it will look through the most similar until it hits the step minimum.
 If at that point it hasn't reached the top one, it will then backtrack through all the combinations of similar artists.
 If by the time it has exhausted every route, it will up the minimum number of steps and restart.
 This whole process can be quite lengthy at times, but luckily there is loading animation to keep you entertained.

+This program is dependent on the Java bindings for the Last.fm Web Services which are available here https://github.com/jkovacs/lastfm-java

 Anyone reading this, feel free to use my code in anyway.
 The only thing you would need to run this that I don't supply is a Last FM API Key.